readthedocs/blog/read-the-docs-2018-stats.rst

 Funding
 -------

-* $294,000 in revenue from readthedocs.org (up from $250,000)
+* $294,000 in revenue from readthedocs.org (up from $218,000, 35%)
     * $278,000 from advertising (up 59%)
     * $16,000 from Gold users (up 16%)
-    * We have additional revenue from our commercial offering at readthedocs.com, but aren't including that currently.
+    * We have additional revenue from our commercial offering at readthedocs.com, but aren't including that in our community funding overview

 The biggest impact to our revenue this year was :doc:`our ads being blocked <ads-and-adblocking>`.
 This happened in May,